Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

 A concussion is a mild brain injury.
 It is usually caused by a bump or blow to the head from a fall, a motor vehicle crash, or a sports injury.
-Sometimes being shaken forcefully may cause a concussion.
+Being shaken forcefully may cause a concussion.

 - You have a seizure, increasing confusion, or a change in personality.